hotsh/nelumba/README.md

 logo          => The url of the logo that represents this feed.
 It
-                 should have an aspect ratio of 2 horizontal to 1 vertical. categories    => An array of Lotus::Category's that describe how to categorize and describe the content of the feed.
+                 should have an aspect ratio of 2 horizontal to 1 vertical. categories    => An array of Nelumba::Category's that describe how to categorize and describe the content of the feed.
                  Defaults: []
 rights        => A String depicting the rights of entries without